-To submit a request, please provide the Videography Request Form to the marketing liaison designated for your office or college.
+To submit a request, please complete and provide the Resource Request Form (PDF) to the marketing liaison designated for your office or college.
 The liaison will contact the appropriate account director in the Office of Marketing and Communications.

-If the office videographers are unavailable, please consider hiring a freelance videographers.
-A list of freelance photographers is available upon request.
+If the office videographers are unavailable, please consider hiring a freelance videographer.
+A list of freelance videographers is available upon request.

 When taking your own videos, consider the following:

 Know Your Message – Have a clear understanding of what needs to be communicated.
 This should be more than “spreading the word.”